chat-apropo/irc.dot.org.es/rules.md

 Art.
 54. Users can collaborate with our server on a permanent basis.

 Art.
-55. Users who consider they have something to offer the community are required to [contact us](mailto:gasconheart_irc_chat@gmx.com) and submit their proposals.
+55. Users with proposals for improving our community are requested to contact us at gasconheart_irc_chat@gmx.com to submit their ideas.

 Art.
 56. Users can contribute their bots, games, or activities that can enrich our community.